shivprogrammer/algorithms_practice/codewars/notes/may19.md

 You never rise to the level of your hopes, you fall to the level of your training

 Never stop, never settle.

+I will continue to fail.
+And with every failure, I grow.